E-Kovtun/node-importance-for-attributed-networks/README.md

 ### Step 3.
 Prepare data

 We convert all datasets to the dict format with an unified structure.
-Note that for some datasets, we get embeddings from text attributes with the help of the pretrained models from HuggingFace.
+The datasets, like Cora, CiteSeer, PubMed, and Wiki-CS, come with already prepared embeddings for text attributes in nodes.
+For some datasets, we get embeddings for text features with the help of the pretrained models from HuggingFace.
+So, for HEP-TH dataset we use [PhysBERT](https://huggingface.co/thellert/physbert_cased), and for DBLP dataset we leverage [SPECTER](https://huggingface.co/allenai/specter2_regression).
 To prepare datasets and save them into folder `prepared_data`, run:
 ```
 bash bin/prepare_data.sh